mfe-/ReadyNASDuoSparc/samba-4.14.6.md

 without-json

 libarchive support not found.
 Try installing libarchive-dev or libarchive-devel.
 Otherwise, use --without-libarchive to build without libarchive support. libarchive support is required for the smbclient tar-file mode                                                                                                                                                (complete log in /c/backup/fes-readynasduo/samba-4.14.6/bin/config.log)

+dbus